samjwu/Chicken-or-the-Egg/README.md

 # Background

 A game made in one week for the July Game Jam on Newgrounds.
+Play it on [Newgrounds](https://www.newgrounds.com/portal/view/806922) or [GitHub](https://samjwu.github.io/Chicken-or-the-Egg/)!
 ![July Jam](julyjam.png)

 The theme was very EGGxciting.
 Can you guess what it was?